JonathonDavis/Awesome-Iguanas/README.md

   >  1. Dynamic solutions for memory safety vulnerabilities in any programming language.
   >  2. Constantly updating CWE database logic.
-  >  3. User friendly online interface that prioritizes programmers of any skill level.
+  >  3. User-friendly online interface that prioritizes programmers of any skill level.

 ## HOW TO USE